Lakhdher/Insurance-Inquiry-Extractor/README.md

 ## Background Info

 YachtSicher GmbH has approached Lucid Labs with a specific goal: they want to leverage generative AI to increase operational efficiency and enhance customer experience.
-At Lucid Labs, we figured out that one interesting generative AI use case is about handling incoming insurance requests.
+We figured out that one interesting generative AI use case is about handling incoming insurance requests.
 It is common for YachtSicher GmbH that they get emails with a yacht model number, etc. (see the Email examples below).
 Their staff then have to go and search the details for the yacht manually and create a quote.
 As the AI Engineer, you've been tasked with developing a PoC / prototype that uses generative AI to help speed up the process.

 ## Objective